-When choosing a facility for your loved one, there are several issues that you should address in order to make sure that the location would be both appropriate and beneficial to your loved one and their needs.
+Choosing a dementia care facility for your loved one isn’t a decision that should be taken lightly.
+When considering care facilities (you should see several before making a decision), there are several issues that should be addressed to ensure sure that the location is both appropriate and beneficial for your loved one and their needs.

-When you visit, try to get a sense for how familiar the facility and the staff are with the needs and care of persons with Alzheimer’s Disease or dementia.
-Do they have special measures for security or supervision in place to prevent wandering or other behaviors?
-Do they offer rehabilitative or therapeutic support for AD/dementia individuals and how active do they encourage these individuals to be?
-Some facilities may have specialized dementia care units or, in larger metropolitan areas, facilities might exist whose specific purpose is to care for AD/dementia individuals.
+When visiting a dementia care facility, try to get a sense of how knowledgeable the staff is with the needs and care of persons with Alzheimer’s Disease or other types of dementia.
+In addition, it’s important to consider if the facility is designed to handle the challenges associated with caring for a person with dementia.
+For instance, does the facility have special measures for security or supervision in place to prevent wandering or other behaviors associated with dementia?
+Is rehabilitative or therapeutic support for AD/dementia individuals offered, and how active does the staff encourage facility residents to be?
+Some facilities may have specialized dementia care units, or in larger metropolitan areas, facilities might exist whose specific purpose is to care for individuals with AD/dementia.

-Part of the anxiety that is associated with long-term care comes from wondering what quality of care your loved one would have at a facility.
-When you visit, be sure to not only talk to the administration and the staff, but also try to talk with some of the residents and their family members.
-Also, remember to try to get a sense for how things operate when you are not around.
+Part of the anxiety that is associated with long-term care comes from wondering what quality of care your loved one would receive at a facility.
+When you visit, make sure to talk not only to the administration and the staff, but also to some of the residents and their family members.
+Try to get a sense for how things operate when you are not around.
 What kinds of staff or health professionals are available on a daily or semi-daily basis?

 Remember to ask the purely practical questions.
 What is the current availability of rooms within the facility?
-If there is a waiting list, how soon would your loved one be able to gain entrance?
-Finally, ask about how much placement would cost and what kinds of payment they take.
+If a waiting list exists, how soon would your loved one be able to gain entrance?
+Finally, ask how much placement costs and what kinds of payment they take.
 Medicare and Medigap (supplemental Medicare insurance) will not pay for extended stays in nursing facilities, so discuss with the facility what payment options are available.
 State-run Medicaid or long-term care insurance may be able to help finance your loved one’s stay.